Information Spillover in Multiple Zero-sum Games: Main Result 2: Necessary Condition for the Upper End of to be Attained in Equilibrium

-\begin{remark}We would like to highlight that although the stage-game payoff matrices of $G_A(p^0_A)$ in the example above are such that the column player has a redundant action (as both collumns are identical), it does not follow from it that the game $\mathcal{G}(p^0)$ is equivalent to a two-player, zero-sum game between players $1$ and $3$, thus implying the \textit{only} equilibrium payoff to player $1$ in $\mathcal{G}(p^0)$ is unique and equals $\Cav(h)(p^0)$.
-In order to show this point, we show that $\mathcal{G}(p^0)$ is actually equivalent to a two-player game which \textit{is not zero-sum}.

-It is obvious that the matrix $A^1$ (respect. $A^2$) can be substituted be the following equivalent matrix $A^1_r$ (respect. $A^2_r$), by simply eliminating the redundant column action of player 2.
+\begin{remark}We would like to provide an alternative proof of the claim that in the game of Example \ref{not attainable} only the lower end of $I(p^0)$ is an equilibrium payoff.\footnote{We thank an anonymous referee for the suggestion of this alternative proof.} It is obvious that the matrix $A^1$ (respec. $A^2$) can be substituted by the following equivalent matrix $A^1_r$ (respec. $A^2_r$), by simply eliminating the redundant column action of player 2.
 So,

-The model $\mathcal{G}(p^0)$ defined by the data above is evidently equivalent to the model $\mathcal{G}(p^0)$ defined by the data of the previous example, as only redundant actions have been eliminated.
-We now define the two-player game between players 1 and 3 for which the ex-ante equilibrium payoff set of the informed player equals the ex-ante equilibrium payoff set of the informed player 1 in the game $\mathcal{G}(p^0)$.
-Precisely, we define a two-player, non-zero-sum infinitely repeated game with one-sided incomplete information and undiscounted payoffs $\mathbb{G}(q^0)$, where the set of states will be $K=\{1,2\}$ with prior $q^0=1/2$ for state $1$: the payoffs are given by the following bimatrix $C^k$ ($k \in K$), where the informed player plays row and the uninformed player 3 plays column:
+The model $\mathcal{G}(p^0)$ defined by the data above is evidently equivalent to the model $\mathcal{G}(p^0)$ defined by the data of the previous example, as only redundant actions have been eliminated, which leaves the best-reply correspondences of all players unaltered.
+Player 2 now, evidently, is a dummy player.
+We can define therefore a two-player non-zero-sum game between players $1$ and $3$, whose equilibria immediately induce the equilibria of the three-player game $\mathcal{G}(p^0)$.
+To be precise, we define a two-player, non-zero-sum infinitely repeated game with one-sided incomplete information and undiscounted payoffs $\mathbb{G}(q^0)$, where the set of states will be $K=\{1,2\}$ with prior $q^0=1/2$ for state $1$: the payoffs are given by the following bimatrix $C^k$ ($k \in K$), where the informed player plays row and the uninformed player 3 plays column: